rainerzhao/mycode/README.md

 Hi,everyone!
-       Today is January 4, 2017 I joined the Git.I hope I can learn and improve their ability of code!
+       Today is January 4, 2017 I joined the Git.I hope I can learn and improve the ability of code!